Subaru Head Gasket Replacement in Ann Arbor

 Since this is a major repair job requiring the engine to be removed from the vehicle there are a number of additional parts that should be replaced at the same time.
 Doing this is good value since most of these parts are worn out if your vehicle has reached +100k miles.
 If not replaced at this time it would require removing the engine once again to replace them.

-Also, if coolant has contaminated the engine oil there are additional parts that will be damaged and need replacement.
-It depends on how serious and how long the vehicle was driven with contaminated oil.
+Also, if coolant has contaminated the engine oil, or engine oil leaked into the cooling system, there are additional parts that will be damaged and need replacement or cleaning.
+It depends on how serious and how long the vehicle was driven after the leak started.
 Your repair technician will be able to advise you once they get the engine apart and do a visual inspection.
 Additional parts replacement recommendations are explained in more detail on the Subaru Head Gasket replacement Frequently Asked Questions page.

 Here are a few tips to make your Subaru head gasket replacement less painful: